 Instructions

 - When the veggies are cooked, pick the garlic cloves and gently remove their peel (you can simply press the garlic out).
-Transfer the garlic to a blender along with the roasted veggies and the vegetable broth (start with 3 cups).
+Transfer the peeled garlic to a blender with the roasted veggies and the vegetable broth (start with 3 cups).
 Blend until smooth.
 You might need to work in batches.

 - Serve warm topped with a drizzle of coconut milk, chives and roasted corn, if desired.